Yueleng/daily-english/chp1/The-Man-Behind-the-Yonge-Street-Van-Attack.md

 ### Asperger's syndrome

-* a type of autism in which someone does not develop normal social abilities and is often very interested in one particular subject
+* a type of autism in which someone does not develop normal social abilities and is often very interested in one particular subject.

 ### autism spectrum disorder